|

 The

-most recent Pantsir S1 variant has a
+most recent Pantsir S1 variant has two passive phased array radars to

 Early variants